bamzylive/competition-tricks/README.md

 ```
 ---
 # Similarly, reading a vector
-Tested only for 1-d vector
+Tested only for 1-d vector.
+Each line seen as source of the 1-d vector.
 ```cpp
 template<typename T>
 istream& operator>> (istream& in, vector<T>& vec) {